-[Heading inserted by No. 9 of 2008 s.
+[Heading inserted: No. 9 of 2008 s.
 12.]

 7. Appointment of Public Trustee in various capacities

 (1) Where the Crown, the Governor in Council, a public officer, a court, a judge, a board, a public or private corporate body, or any person within or outside Western Australia, now or hereafter can appoint a trustee, executor, administrator, guardian, next friend, committee, manager, receiver, agent or attorney, any of such appointments may be made of the Public Trustee.